EE-modders/localized-text/README.md

 - **Do not change the format of the file!** If you do, the game will not be able to read it and will crash.
 - **Do not use the same file for `EE` and `AoC`!** Even if the game manage to read it, some text will be missing/incorrect.
 - The text here is for Empire Earth 1 (v2 update) and Empire Earth : The Art of Conquest
+- Don't use a resolution patch when testing changes, the screen must be 1024x768 to be sure that the text can be displayed even on smaller screens.